rajiashok/IQVIAHomeChallenge/README.md

     1. API can be tested using postman.
     2. Create a post request in postman with the following API request http://localhost:8080/message/pushv2
     3. For the request body the belo sample could be used.
-Raw data radio button has ti be enabled with type as JSON.
+Raw data radio button has to be enabled with type as JSON.
         {
             "message":"Welcome to IQVIA Application",
             "scheduledTime":"13-07-2020 17:48:52"